thruston/python-tabulate/README.md

 As a convenience, if the number given to `date()` is less than 1000, then it's assumed that you mean a delta on today rather than a day in the pre-Christian era.
-So `date(70)` will produce the date in 10 weeks time, and `date(-91)` will give you the date three months ago, and so on.  `date()` produces today's date.
+So `date(70)` will produce the date in 10 weeks time, and `date(-91)` will give you the date three months ago, and so on. `date(0)` or just `date()` produces today's date.
 If the number you give date is large, it will be interpreted as epoch seconds, and if it is very large, epoch milliseconds.

 Note: `base()` will actually recognize dates in several different (mainly ISO or British) forms as well as `yyyy-mm-dd`, as follows: